Atlas-OS/docs/docs/getting-started/post-installation/drivers/nvidia.md

     - Output dynamic range - Full
     - Output color depth - Value matching your monitor specification
 - Optionally increase the level of ``Digital vibrance`` in ``Display -> Adjust desktop color settings`` as it manages color saturation and intestity, and can reduce eye strain.
-    - For an alternative way to adjust your digital vibrance check out [VibranceGUI](https://vibrancegui.com).
+    - For an alternative way to adjust your digital vibrance, check out [VibranceGUI](https://vibrancegui.com).
 - Configure the following in the ``Display -> Adjust desktop size and position`` page:
-    - **For playing in native resolution:** Select the scaling mode - No scaling
+    - **For playing in native resolution:** Select scaling mode - No scaling
-    - **For playing in stretched resolution:** Select the scaling mode - Fullscreen
+    - **For playing in stretched resolution:** Select scaling mode - Fullscreen
-    - For setting up true display scaling check out [CRU](https://www.monitortests.com/forum/Thread-Custom-Resolution-Utility-CRU).
+    - For setting up true display scaling, check out [CRU](https://www.monitortests.com/forum/Thread-Custom-Resolution-Utility-CRU).
 - Set dynamic range to ``Full`` in ``Video -> Adjust video color settings -> Advanced``

 ## :material-temperature-celsius: Force P-State 0 (advanced)